noelrappin/rails_conf_2022/README.md

 ## About the App

 The app is a very simple project tracker based on my [Elmer](https://noelrappin.com/tags/elmer/) project.
-It's data model is simplified and there's no user model or security.
+Its data model is simplified and there's no user model or security.
 The app consists of _projects_ which are made up of _cards_.
 A card has a size (xl, lg, md, sm, xs) and a status (archived attic unstarted started done).

 ## How to use this repo